OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:77

-> May Your compassion come to me so that I may live,
+> May Your compassion come to me, granting me life,
 > For Your Law is my delight.

 ## Psalm 119:78